opennetworkinglab/aether-docs/edge_deployment/overview.rst

 * 8x 1GbE Copper Ethernet ports (adjust to provide a sufficient number for every copper 1GbE port in the system)

-* 2x 10GbE SFP+ or 40GbE QSFP interfaces (only required if management server
+* 2x 10GbE SFP+ or 40GbE QSFP interfaces (only required if management router
   does not have a network card with these ports)

 * Managed via SSH or web interface